Louis, Prince of Nassau-Saarbrücken

 Louis, Prince of Nassau-Saarbrücken (3 January 1745 in Saarbrücken – 2 March 1794 in Aschaffenburg) was the last ruling prince of Nassau-Saarbrücken.
 He ruled from 1768 until the French Revolution.

-Life
+Early life

 Louis was born in Saarbrücken as the second child and first son of William Henry of Nassau-Saarbrücken and his wife Princess Sophie of Erbach-Erbach.

 Like his father, he was educated at the University of Strasbourg.
 His Grand Tour led to England (from 1759 to 1766), and the Netherlands, France, and Germany.